Objective

 Benefits

-This project will provide remediation project managers and the scientific community with alternative adsorbents to implement in remediation processes.
-These novel polymer adsorbents will have tailored affinity for various classes of PFASs, limited interactions with natural organic matter and other matrix constituents, and the potential for facile regeneration and reuse.
-These features will address the most important deficiencies of conventional adsorbents and lead to the development of more cost-effective adsorption-based remediation processes for AFFF-impacted groundwater.
-Anticipated deliverables of this project include: (a) the discovery of one or more polymer adsorbents that effectively remove PFASs, including those of varying chain length and degrees of hydrophilicity; (b) structure-activity relationships that predict the affinity of a polymer for PFASs based on molecular properties; and (c) guidelines to implement these novel polymers into adsorption-based groundwater remediation processes.
-(Anticipated Project Completion - 2023)
+This project provides remediation project managers and the scientific community with alternative adsorbents to implement in adsorption-based remediation processes.
+These novel polymer adsorbents have tailored affinity for various classes of PFAS, limited interactions with natural organic matter and other matrix constituents, and the potential for facile regeneration and reuse.
+These features address the most important deficiencies of conventional adsorbents and may lead to the development of more cost-effective adsorption-based remediation processes for AFFF-impacted groundwater.
+(Anticipated Phase II Completion - 2026)

 Publications